-Health care costs, global health, health insurance markets and benefits design, medical innovation and regulatory policy, Medicare and aging
+Infectious diseases, health care costs, global health, economic epidemiology, health insurance markets and benefits design, medical innovation and regulatory policy, Medicare and aging

-Dr. Sood is on the editorial boards of Health Services Research and Forum for Health Economics and Policy.
-He is a research associate at the National Bureau of Economic Research (NBER) and standing member of the Health Services Organization and Delivery study section at NIH.
-Prior to joining USC, Dr. Sood was a senior economist at RAND and Professor at the Pardee RAND Graduate School.
+Sood has been on the editorial boards of the Journal of Health Economics, Journal of Policy Analysis and Management, and Health Services Research.
+He is a research associate at the National Bureau of Economic Research and a board member of the American Society of Health Economists.
+Prior to joining USC, he was a senior economist at RAND and a professor at the Pardee RAND Graduate School.